tessajelliott/tessajelliott/README.md

-mention cynessa or j x tessa near me and you will get killed. be normal. pls
+mention cynessa or j x tessa near me and you will get killed. be normal. pls. panic au fans will be ripped apart

 ![](https://komarev.com/ghpvc/?username=tessajelliott&color=grey)